Glossary of Terms and Field Descriptions

 Indicates whether the plant is endemic (native and restricted) only to California.

-Indicates whether the plant is indigenous to one or more of the California islands, including the Farallon Islands off the coast of San Francisco and/or one or more of the eight Channel Islands off the coast of Santa Barbara, Ventura, and Los Angeles counties.
+Indicates whether the plant is endemic to one or more of the California islands, including the Farallon Islands off the coast of San Francisco, one or more of the eight Channel Islands off the coast of Santa Barbara, Ventura, and Los Angeles counties, and/or also on Isla Guadalupe off the coast of Baja California, Mexico.

 Here we list the state(s) in addition to California where the plant is indigenous.
 Standard, two-letter state abbreviations are included in parentheses after the full state name (also used in the “Notes” section for some plants).